jamesdanielwhitford/replit.github.io/tutorials/42-build-a-robot-nft.md

 ## NFT design

-Our Replbot NFT will consist of a base robot and three accessories.
+Our ReplBot NFT will consist of a base robot and three accessories.
 The base robot looks like this:

 <img src="/images/tutorials/42-robot-nft-ethereum/bothead-01.svg"
 alt="Base robot"
 style="Width: 60% !important;"/>

-Each NFT will have three different colors for its frame, visor and background.
-Each NFT will also have three different accessories: headgear (a hat or wig), eargear (animal ears or headphones) and facegear (glasses or masks).
+Each NFT will have three different colors for its frame, visor, and background.
+Each NFT will also have three different accessories: headgear (a hat or wig), eargear (animal ears or headphones), and facegear (glasses or masks).
 Some examples:

 <img src="/images/tutorials/42-robot-nft-ethereum/replbot-nft-1.svg"
 alt="NFT 1"